 Excerpted from BAKING CHEZ MOI, © 2014 by Dorie Greenspan.
 Reproduced by permission of Houghton Mifflin Harcourt.
 All rights reserved.

-- 2 tablespoons (1 ounce; 28 grams) unsalted butter, melted and cooled
+2 tablespoons (1 ounce; 28g) unsalted butter, melted and cooled

-Slice the apples using a mandoline, Benriner or a sharp knife, turning the fruit as you reach the core.
-The slices should be about 1/16 th inch thick— elegantly thin, but not so thin that they’re transparent and fragile.
+Slice apples using a mandoline, Benriner or a sharp knife, turning the fruit as you reach the core.
+The slices should be about 1/16-inch-thick— elegantly thin, but not so thin that they’re transparent and fragile.
 Discard the cores.